 What can I expect on the day of the procedure?

 Expect to be in clinic for one to one and a half hours.
 Paperwork will need to be completed prior to your injection.
 A blood draw from your arm will be performed and this blood will be processed immediately afterwards.
 The PRP will be administered the same day via injection to the affected area using ultrasound guidance in the clinic.
 Depending on your injury, an orthosis may be administered followed by any prescriptions including physical therapy.
 A follow-up appointment will be made at this time as well.

 What can I expect after my PRP joint treatment?

 PRP can initiate a healing response and the first phase of healing involves inflammation.
 As a result, PRP may initially cause stiffness and mild swelling that can potentially last for up to one week.
 Anti-inflammatory medications are discouraged for up to two weeks after the procedure to allow for an adequate natural inflammatory response.
 Ice, acetaminophen (Tylenol), and prescribed pain medications can be used if necessary.
 Activity involving the injured body part as well as flying travel is discouraged during the first week for precautionary reasons.
-Physical therapy can begin one week after PRP joint treatment in Los Angeles.
+Physical therapy can begin one week after PRP joint treatment.

 Will I need repeat PRP injections in the future?

 This depends on your injury.
 Typically, PRP is administered as a single treatment for soft tissue injuries combined with physical therapy.
 If the healing effects plateau, then a supplemental biologic injection may be recommended.
 For chronic conditions such as osteoarthritis and chondromalacia of the joints, PRP treatment combined with rehabilitation may not necessitate further treatment.
 It is possible that repeat supplemental treatment may be needed again in the future due the joint’s chronic degenerative condition.
 The type of supplemental treatment would be determined during follow-up.